 The UK is often associated with rain, but this is because the weather can be unpredictable.
 The rain doesn't come all in one season – it can come at any time of year, and on any day.
 You might experience beautiful sunshine, blustering winds and drizzling rain – all in one afternoon!

 But with the right clothes and the right attitude, you can enjoy the UK, whatever the weather.
 There’s not much better than lazing by the river in the sunshine, dancing in the mud at a music festival, or heading out for a snowball fight.

 Although the UK’s official religion is Christianity, the UK is a multi-faith society where other religions are widely welcomed.

 In the UK, it is against the law to discriminate against anyone because of their race, nationality, or religion.
 You will be respected for your own beliefs and will be expected to respect other people’s beliefs in return.

 Do you want to learn more about living and studying in the UK?
-If so then visit Study UK: Discover You - the British Council’s official website about studying in the UK for international students.
+If so then visit the Study UK website - the British Council’s official website about studying in the UK for international students.